WatashiwaSid/devexchange-django/README.md

 - **HTTP Host Header Injection**

 Each vulnerability is manually tested and mitigated to ensure the safety and privacy of our users.

+## Contributions

+We welcome and appreciate contributions that help improve this repository!
+Here's how you can get involved:

+- **Suggest Improvements**: If you have ideas to make this repository better or want to add new features to this web app, feel free to fork the repository and create a [pull request](https://github.com/WatashiwaSid/devexchange-django/pulls).

+- **Report Issues:** Notice something not working as expected?
+Open an [issue](https://github.com/WatashiwaSid/devexchange-django/issues) to let us know, and we’ll address it as soon as possible.

+- **Read the Guidelines:** Before submitting a [pull request](https://github.com/WatashiwaSid/devexchange-django/pulls), please ensure you’ve read our [Contribution Guidelines](https://github.com/WatashiwaSid/devexchange-django/blob/main/contribution.md) to maintain consistency and quality in the codebase.

+- **Stay Connected:** If you like what you see, please star the repository to keep up with the latest updates.
+Also, follow me on [Linkedin](https://www.linkedin.com/in/comicsid) for more exciting projects and updates!